-Also note that, although we say that input $x$ is decoded into a ${\rm co}\mathcal{NP}^A$ machine $M^A_j$, $U^A$ in fact simulates the $n^k+k$ time-bounded nondeterministic oracle Turing machine $M^A_j$ with oracle $A$.
-Namely, $U^A$ accepts the input $x=1^{n-m}\langle M^A_j\rangle$ if there exists at least one accepting path of $M^A_j$ on input $x$, and $U^A$ rejects the input $x=1^{n-m}\langle M^A_j\rangle$ if there exists no accepting path of $M^A_j$ on input $x$. } \item{ Since $x$ is an encoding of the trivial oracle Turing machine with an empty next-move function.
-Then $U^A$ sets up a block of cells on tape $3$, initialized to all $0$'s.
-Tape $3$ is used as a counter to count up to

-By using its nondeterministic choices, $U^A$ moves as per the path given by $x$.
+Also note that, although we say that the input $x$ is decoded into a ${\rm co}\mathcal{NP}^A$ machine $M^A_j$, $U^A$ in fact simulates the $n^k+k$ time-bounded nondeterministic oracle Turing machine $M^A_j$ with oracle $A$.
+That is, $U^A$ accepts the input $x=1^{n-m}\langle M^A_j\rangle$ if there exists at least one accepting path of $M^A_j$ on input $x$, and $U^A$ rejects the input $x=1^{n-m}\langle M^A_j\rangle$ if there exists no accepting path of $M^A_j$ on input $x$. } \item{ Since $x$ is an encoding of the trivial oracle Turing machine with an empty next-move function, $U^A$ sets up a block of cells on tape $3$, initialized to all $0$'s.
+Tape $3$ is used as a counter to count up to Using its nondeterministic choices, $U^A$ moves according to the path given by $x$.
 The moves of $U^A$ are counted in binary in the block of tape $3$.
-If the counter on tape $3$ overflows, then $U^A$ halts. $U^A$ accepts $x$ if and only if there is at least one computation path from the start state of $U^A$ leading to the accept state and the total number of moves can not exceed steps, so it is within steps.
-Note that the number of $2$ in is fixed, i.e., it is a default setting.} \end{enumerate}
+If the counter on tape $3$ overflows, then $U^A$ halts. $U^A$ accepts $x$ if and only if there is at least one computation path from the start state of $U^A$ leading to the accept state and the total number of moves does not exceed steps, so the computation lies within steps.
+Note that the factor $2$ in is fixed; it is a default setting.} \end{enumerate}

 The nondeterministic oracle Turing machine $U^A$ with oracle $A$ constructed above is of time complexity, say $S$, which is currently unknown.
 It, of course, accepts some language $L^A_s$.